mushroomhostage/Writable/README.md

 A text entry dialog will appear, and you can type your story.

-To read a piece of paper, simply hold it in your hand and the text will be displayed in the chat.
+To read a piece of paper, either left-click while holding the paper, or simply hold it in your hand and the text will be displayed in the chat (autoRead configuration option).

 ## Support